 A: With respect to your shares that are registered directly in your name with Fortinet's transfer agent, Computershare, you are considered the "stockholder of record" and the Notice has been sent directly to you by Fortinet.
-As the stockholder of record, you have the right to grant your voting proxy directly to Fortinet or to a third party, or to vote in person at the 2022 Annual Meeting.
+As the stockholder of record, you have the right to grant your voting proxy directly to Fortinet or to a third party, or to vote in person at the 2023 Annual Meeting.

 With respect to your shares that are held by a brokerage account or by another nominee, you are considered the "beneficial owner" of shares held in "street name" and the Notice is being forwarded to you together with voting instructions on behalf of your broker, trustee or nominee.
-As the beneficial owner, you have the right to direct your broker, trustee or nominee how to vote, and you are also invited to attend the 2022 Annual Meeting.
+As the beneficial owner, you have the right to direct your broker, trustee or nominee how to vote, and you are also invited to attend the 2023 Annual Meeting.
 Your broker, trustee or nominee has enclosed or provided voting instructions for you to use in directing the broker, trustee or nominee how to vote your shares.
-Because a beneficial owner is not the stockholder of record, you may not vote these shares in person at the 2022 Annual Meeting unless you obtain a "legal proxy" from the broker, trustee or nominee that holds your shares, giving you the right to vote the shares at the 2022 Annual Meeting.
+Because a beneficial owner is not the stockholder of record, you may not vote these shares in person at the 2023 Annual Meeting unless you obtain a "legal proxy" from the broker, trustee or nominee that holds your shares, giving you the right to vote the shares at the 2023 Annual Meeting.
 If you hold your shares through a broker and do not provide your broker with specific voting instructions, under the rules that govern brokers in such circumstances, your broker will have the discretion to vote such shares on routine matters but not on non-routine matters.
 Even though we are listed on The Nasdaq Stock Market LLC ("Nasdaq"), the rules of the New York Stock Exchange (the "NYSE") govern how a broker licensed by the NYSE can vote shares it holds on behalf of stockholders of Nasdaq-listed companies.

-As a result
+As a result:

-- Your broker will not have the authority to exercise discretion to vote your shares with respect to the election of directors, the advisory vote on named executive officer compensation or the stockholder proposal. - Your broker will have the authority to exercise discretion to vote your shares with respect to the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2022 and the vote on the Stock Split Proposal, because those matters are treated as routine under NYSE rules.
+- Your broker will not have the authority to exercise discretion to vote your shares with respect to the election of directors (Proposal One), the advisory vote on named executive officer compensation (Proposal Three), the advisory vote on the frequency of future advisory votes to approve named executive officer compensation (Proposal Four), the adoption of the Majority Voting Amendment (Proposal Five) or the adoption of the Officer Exculpation Amendment (Proposal Six). - Your broker will have the authority to exercise discretion to vote your shares with respect to the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2023 (Proposal Two), because that matter is treated as routine under NYSE rules.

-Because the proposals to be acted upon at the 2022 Annual Meeting include both routine and non-routine matters, if you do not give voting instructions to your broker, trustee or nominee, your broker, trustee or nominee may either (i) vote your shares on routine matters or (ii) leave your shares unvoted.
+Because the proposals to be acted upon at the 2023 Annual Meeting include both routine and non-routine matters, if you do not give voting instructions to your broker, trustee or nominee, your broker, trustee or nominee may either (i) vote your shares on routine matters or (ii) leave your shares unvoted.